-Evidently, temporary employment into construction companies leave workers wronged, mistreated, and threatened by virtue of the nature of their engagement against their wish of a secured job as it were, they are not qualified for the permanent employment coupled with several non-verbal and verbal maltreatments including threats of easy replacement that rant project sites.
-Notably, construction industry is among the topmost in the statistics of involuntary turnover of workers (lay-off, sack, retrenchment, sit at home, restructuring, redundancy and the like) for every real and imagined national and global economic downturn or company’s fortunes with the intention of saving the profit but ironically mortgaging the competitiveness.
-In pursuing their profitability goal, construction companies disengage workers intermittently (trim down the workforce) even before contract jobs are completed among other non-labour friendly measures.
+Evidently, temporary employment in construction companies leaves workers wronged, mistreated, and threatened by virtue of the nature of their engagement against their wish for a secured job as it were, they are not qualified for permanent employment coupled with several non-verbal and verbal maltreatment including threats of easy replacement that rant project sites.
+Notably, the construction industry is among the topmost in the statistics of involuntary turnover of workers (lay-off, sack, retrenchment, sit at home, restructuring, redundancy and the like) for every real and imagined national and global economic downturn or company’s fortunes with the intention of saving the profit but ironically mortgaging the competitiveness.
+In pursuing their profitability goal, construction companies disengage workers intermittently (trim down the workforce) even before contract jobs are completed among other non-labour-friendly measures.

 Remarkably, Subramanian (2017) posited that the harmful effects of paranoid cognition on judgments about distrust and suspicion of others in the workplace can be viewed from two vintage prints.
-First, they can be approved from the perspective of how they affect perceiver’s presumptive behaviour of co-workers (that is, a priori expectations about others trustworthiness).
-Second, they can be approved from the perspective of how the effect the attribution they make about others observed behaviour.
+First, they can be approved from the perspective of how they affect the perceiver’s presumptive behaviour of co-workers (that is, a priori expectations about others’ trustworthiness).
+Second, they can be approved from the perspective of how the effect the attribution they make about others’ observed behaviour.

 2.2 Employee performance

-Dredrick and Gorder (2000) define employee performance as the achieved work outcomes for each job function during a specified period of time (Cheng, Li and Fox, 2007).
+Dredrick and Gorder (2000) define employee performance as the achieved work outcomes for each job function during a specified period (Cheng, Li & Fox, 2007).
 Aquinis cited in Ihionkhan and Ohue (2018) opined that employee performance is about behaviour or the output of the work of employees.
-Campbell (1990) defined employee performance or job performance as individual’s behaviours regarding self-control and those affecting achievement of organizational goals.
-For Borman and Motowildo (1993) job performance is the aggregated financial and non-financial added value by the employees in contribution to the fulfillment both directly and indirectly to the targeted organizational goals.
+Campbell (1990) defined employee performance or job performance as an individual’s behaviours regarding self-control and those affecting the achievement of organizational goals.
+For Borman and Motowildo (1993) job performance is the aggregated financial and non-financial added value by the employees in contribution to the fulfilment both directly and indirectly to the targeted organizational goals.
 While Weerarathna (2004) says employee performance means contributing to producing a high-quality product or service.
-The definitions highlighted show the centrality of the affective behaviour of workers towards attainment of organizational goals while carrying out activities (tasks) for or on behalf of the organization.
-Within the framework of the professionals, good performance mirrors the ability to contribute through the works leading to the behaviour achievement that is in accordance with the goals of the company (Muda, Rafiki and Harahap, 2014).
+The definitions highlighted to show the centrality of the affective behaviour of workers towards the attainment of organizational goals while carrying out activities (tasks) for or on behalf of the organization.
+Within the framework of the professionals, good performance mirrors the ability to contribute through the work leading to behaviour achievement that is in accordance with the goals of the company (Muda, Rafiki & Harahap, 2014).

-Rather than see performance as behaviour as the way teams and individuals get work done, Mooney (2009) suggested that performance is not only related to results but it also relates with activities of employees to achieve their goals (Mira, Choon and Thim, 2019).
-Campbell defines job performance as an individual-level variable, or something a single person does (Campbell 1990).
+Rather than see performance as behaviour as the way teams and individuals get work done, Mooney (2009) suggested that performance is not only related to results, but it also relates to activities of employees to achieve their goals (Mira, Choon and Thim, 2019).
+Campbell defines job performance as an individual-level variable or something a single person does (Campbell 1990).
 This distinguishes it from more encompassing constructs such as organizational performance or national performance, which are higher-level variables.
 Thus, job performance is conceptualized as a multidimensional construct consisting of more than one kind of behaviour.
 Conclusively, performance means both behaviour and result.
 Behaviour emanates from the performer and transforms performance from abstraction into action.
-Not just a means to an end, the behaviour is also an outcome in itself, the product of mental and physical effort applied to task that can be judged, apart from result (Armstrong cited in Zahargier and Balasundaram, 2011).
-To this end, it becomes convenient to remark that the growth and success of any organization is hinged partly on employee performance.
+Not just a means to an end, the behaviour is also an outcome, the product of mental and physical effort applied to a task that can be judged, apart from the result (Armstrong cited in Zahargier and Balasundaram, 2011).
+To this end, it becomes convenient to remark that the growth and success of any organization are hinged partly on employee performance.